Agora-Lab-AI/AgoraHub/README.md

 Now, how can you contribute?

 # Get Involved:
 - [Daily Paper Club:](https://discord.gg/t5QxhyvUG9) Every night at 10pm we read, analyze, and review the newest and most impactful AI papers!
-[Join the forum chat in the discord](https://discord.gg/t5QxhyvUG9)
+[Click here for more information about the club](https://github.com/Agora-X/DailyPaperClub) and [Join the forum chat in the discord](https://discord.gg/t5QxhyvUG9)

 - Contribue to our active projects below or look towards [Kye's github](https://github.com/kyegomez) and [Agora's Github](https://github.com/Agora-X) for projects to collaborate on! to find a project that piques your interest